clhedrick/kerberos/README.md

 KEYRING:persistent:123:krb_ccache_VtilcGC.
 For kinit
-and kswitch to work properly, you want to set it to the collection, i.e. KEYRING:persistent:123. pam_reg_cc will fix up KRB5CCNAME in this case
+and kswitch to work properly, you want to set it to the collection, i.e. KEYRING:persistent:123. pam_reg_cc will fix up KRB5CCNAME in this case.
+(The code will actually work with any collection type.
+It uses a library that understands the specifics of various collection types.)

 (2) With Ubuntu, sshd puts credentials in a file in /tmp, even if /etc/krb5.conf specifies KEYRING. pam_reg_cc